 2.13.4 Estimated Outcomes of the Selected Remedy

 With the implementation of the selected remedy, the outcome achieves the criteria of overall protection of human health and the environment.
-The RAO is achieved by this remedy through removal of MEC and reducing exposure through educational pamphlets and warning signs.
+The RAO is achieved by this remedy through removal of MEC and reducing exposure through educational pamphlets.